-- Contact both the mentor and the candidate’s site administrator for input on the candidate’s level of practice with regard to the CSTPs
+- Contact both the coordinator and the candidate’s site administrator for input on the candidate’s level of practice with regard to the CSTPs

 - Hold a meeting with the candidate, the mentor and the program coordinator to review the outcome of the second review.

 - If necessary, collaborate with the candidate and the mentor to develop an acceptable Remediation and Completion Plan.

 - Submit a copy of the signed Remediation and Completion plan to the program coordinator.